nerdnik/PyCliqueTop_2023/README.md

 # PyCliqueTop_2023
+Written on August 28, 2023 by Nikki Sanderson
 Python version of MATLAB CliqueTop package by Chad Giusti PNAS 2015.

 Persisent homology (previously computed using Perseus) is now computed